 Invertebrates developed primarily within the aquatic environment.
 These were represented by mollusks, most notably gastropods, bivalves, and cephalopods.
 Some corals also developed on the seafloor.

-Aquatic reptiles also developed significantly during this period.
-Nothosaurs and ichthyosaurs are notable.
-Among aerial reptiles, there was also a group that developed quite well compared to others.
-They were able to generate membranes that extended from their trunks to their upper limbs.
-These limbs enabled them to fly.
-This group includes the pterosaurs, which were oviparous and had elongated beaks.
-Their diet was carnivorous.
+Aquatic reptiles also saw significant development during this period.
+Notosaurs and ichthyosaurs are notable examples.
+Regarding aerial reptiles, there was also a group that developed remarkably well compared to others.
+They were able to develop membranes that extended from their torsos to their forelimbs, enabling them to fly.
+This group included pterosaurs, which were oviparous and had elongated beaks.
+They were carnivorous.

 I hope this information helps you learn more about Triassic fauna.